Photo credit: Lindsay France

 In Embers of War, Logevall takes us inside the councils of war and gives us a seat at the conference tables where peace talks founder.
 He brings to life the bloodiest battles of France’s final years in Indochina—and shows how, from an early point, a succession of American leaders made disastrous policy choices that put America on its own collision course with history.
 An epic story of wasted opportunities and tragic miscalculations, featuring an extraordinary cast of larger-than-life characters, Embers of War delves deep into the historical record to provide hard answers to the many questions surrounding the demise of one Western power in Vietnam and the arrival of another.

-In addition to his prolific writing career, Logevall is also a distinguished professor.
-Currently on the faculty at Cornell, on July 1 he will become the Laurence D. Belfer Professor of International Affairs at Harvard Kennedy School and professor of history at Harvard Faculty of Arts and Sciences.
+In addition to his prolific writing career, Logevall is the Laurence D. Belfer Professor of International Affairs at Harvard Kennedy School and professor of history at Harvard Faculty of Arts and Sciences.
 He is a popular speaker at lecture series, colleges and universities, and historical organizations across the U.S. In addition to his expertise in all aspects of the Vietnam War, his in-depth knowledge of international relations and foreign policy allows him to skillfully draw parallels between history and current events—inspiring audiences and encouraging dialogue about the lessons we can learn from the past.

 Praise for Fredrik Logevall

 His talk was wonderful!
 So much information, presented so clearly – he was a great start to our conference.— Ohio University, Baker Peace Conference